nowitsabby/dark-rpg-nextjs/assets/srd/navigators/houses.md

 ## Shrouded Houses

 Shrouded houses have suffered great losses or shame within the more established dominions of the Imperium.
 They have opted to move their powerbase completely to the edge of known space, where they cling to the barest strands of their former status and power.
-Though they may be rich in skill, knowledge or lore, something in the past of Shrouded Houses has blighted them and reduced them to a state so far from their once exalted position that they are sometimes cruelly called ‘beggar houses’ by their more successful counterparts.
+Though they may be rich in skill, knowledge or lore, something in the past of Shrouded Houses has blighted them and reduced them to a state so far from their once exalted position that they are sometimes cruelly called ‘beggar houses' by their more successful counterparts.
 To be part of a Shrouded House is to be part of a fallen line that is slowly rising again to stand defiant against those that once cast them down—or at least, so you are told by your elders.
 Their loss in standing has often forced such houses to flee to the margins of the Imperium and to develop a cunning and opportunistic mindset alongside a skill that is often lacked by more comfortably indolent houses.

-Some of the more powerful and influential include the Modar, Yeshar, and the Rey’a’Nor triumvirate as well as the notorious Cedd house.
+Some of the more powerful and influential include the Modar, Yeshar, and the Rey'a'Nor triumvirate as well as the notorious Cedd house.

 A Navigator character that belongs to a Shrouded House gains the following benefits:

 #### Destitute
-The navigator’s fortunes are so low that he has little or nothing and is initially a drain on the resources of his fellows.
-The presence of a navigator from a Shrouded Lineage reduces the group’s starting Profit Factor, or their individual Influence, by –1.
+The navigator's fortunes are so low that he has little or nothing and is initially a drain on the resources of his fellows.
+The presence of a navigator from a Shrouded Lineage reduces the group's starting Profit Factor, or their individual Influence, by –1.
 #### A Gaze to Pierce the Soul
-The Navigator has a keen understanding of a person’s relationship to the warp born of enforced self-reliance and bitter musings.
+The Navigator has a keen understanding of a person's relationship to the warp born of enforced self-reliance and bitter musings.
 The Navigator begins play with Gaze into the Abyss as a bonus power.
 In addition, he may raise this ability above Master to Paragon (the xp cost is the same as to raise to Master) giving him a +30 bonus on all tests with this power.
 #### Mercantile Opportunists
 Raised in a volatile atmosphere where the need for profit and advancement outweighed all other concerns, these Navigators have had to learn the hard way the skills of hard bargaining and contract hunting—needs most of their kind are normally sheltered from.
 The Navigator gains a +10 bonus to tests with the Commerce and Charm Skills.
 #### Initial Mutation